jonathancone/git-busy-tutorial/README.md

           new file:   README.md
   ```
-1. Commit the change to your repository
+1. Commit the change to your repository:

   ```shell
   $ git commit -m "Adding README file"